aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 #### What Happened?

-You have updated the code so that `Employee` items will no longer populate your old GSI attributes.
+You have updated the code so items will no longer populate your old GSI attributes.

 Now you have everything set to start using the Employee Portal Service with client-side encryption.